leeleeannie/learning-from-hello-hell/quick-response.md

 atomic vs. nonatomic:
 * default / not default behaviour
 * slower / faster
 * [thread-safe](#WhatIsThreadSafe) / not thread-safe - Shared data which accessed by using atomic operations cannot be interrupted by other threads.
-That is, ensure multiple read/write to a single property are serialized.
+That is, multiple read/write to a single property are serialized.
 For nonatomic, if multiple threads try to read/write the property at once, which can easily lead to crashes.

 #### Segue: push, modal?